Cramond Island: Modern era

-In September 1596 James VI allowed Adam Bruntfield and James Carmichael to fight in single combat on Cramond because Bruntfield accused Carmichael of killing his brother in treasonous circumstances.
+In September 1596 James VI allowed Adam Bruntfield and James Carmichael to fight in single combat on the sands by Cramond Islands because Bruntfield accused Carmichael of killing his brother in treasonous circumstances.
 The Duke of Lennox went to the island to be the judge.
 Bruntfield killed Carmichael.

-"The British Wool Society grazed sheep on the island in the 1790s and the land was farmed for many years until the last farmer, Peter Hogg, died in 1904."
+The British Wool Society grazed sheep on the island in the 1790s and the land was farmed for many years until the last farmer, Peter Hogg, died in 1904.

 Throughout most of its history, Cramond Island was used for farming, especially sheep-farming, and perhaps served as a fishing outpost as well.
 The island was once famous for its oyster beds, but these were destroyed due to overfishing.
 In the north west corner of the island there are remains of a jetty built with local stone which could be medieval in origin, while towards the centre of the island, half-hidden by a small wood there is the ruin of a stone-built farmstead.
 It appears on an Ordnance Survey map of 1853, but may be considerably older.
 It was occupied until the 1930s and sheep were still kept on the island as late as the 1960s.

 World War I

 In 1914 a "Middle Line" of defences was established across the Firth of Forth, to protect an anchorage for warships between the line and the Forth Bridge.
 An anti-submarine net ran from Cramond Island to Inchmickery, to Inchcolm and to the Fife coast.
-The three islands were armed with 14 x 12-pdr guns, two of which were mounted on Cramond.
+The three islands were armed with 14 × 12-pdr guns, two of which were mounted on Cramond.